 - The MIOpen deep learning library is open source, and will be available in Q1 2017.

 - The MIOpen deep learning library is optimised for Radeon Instinct, allowing for 3X better performance in machine learning.

-- AMD Radeon Instinct accelerators will be significantly faster than NVIDIA Titan X GPUs based on Maxwell and Pascal.
+- AMD Radeon Instinct accelerators will be significantly faster than NVIDIA Titan X GPUs based on the Maxwell and Pascal architectures.

 - Dr. Lisa Su : Why Is Heterogenous Computing Important?

 - Raja Koduri : The New AMD Radeon Instinct Accelerators